MicroEJ/docs/ApplicationDeveloperGuide/sectionArchitectureOptions.rst

 *Description*:

-Specifies the size in bytes reserved for installed Features code.
+Specifies the size in bytes reserved for statically installed Features code and resources.

 Option(text):
 ~~~~~~~~~~~~~~